 Why Is a Product Vision Important?

-A product vision is key to a product’s success because it conveys purpose, the byproduct of which is motivation and productivity, all crucial elements to any product’s success.
-It tells a story and makes people think, as well as exciting them about the process of making the product.
+A product vision is a key to a product’s success because it conveys purpose, the byproduct of which is motivation and productivity, all crucial elements to any product’s success.
+It tells a story and makes people think, as well as excites them about the process of making the product.

 Beyond motivation, the product vision answers practical questions concerning the development and deployment of any product, such as who the target audience is and what needs the product addresses.
 Furthermore, it addresses the timeframes and budgets required to develop and launch the product, which will be of importance to any stakeholder or shareholder.